SankThomas/SankThomas/README.md

 ### Hi there 👋
-Don't worry, I'll add something here soon
+Don't worry, I'll add something here soon.
+I'm still thinking of a good quip

 <!--
 **SankThomas/SankThomas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.